gitopsmanager/k8s-build/README.md

 If you are using GitHub ARC (Actions Runner Controller) with self-hosted runners, be aware:

 - The default `latest` GitHub ARC runner image **does not include Docker**
-- This workflow uses `docker run` to execute the Kaniko container
+- This workflow uses `buildctl` to build the container
 - You must either:
   - Use a custom ARC runner image that includes Docker
   - Or mount the Docker socket from the host